Tips of the week !

 3. Once the analysis is in place, you must save the use case by leaving the option “Dynamic saving of Start & End” selected.
 Be careful that the dates used as Start and End exist in the dataset!

-4. From the interval used for Start and End (1st week compared to the 4th week of the dataset for example), DataMa will reproduce this same interval according to the last existing data…
+4. From the interval used for Start and End (1st week compared to the 4th week of the dataset for example), Datama will reproduce this same interval according to the last existing data…

 Once your data updates itself, all you have to do is set up a regular send to your mailbox or a Slack channel and you’re done!